costajob/app-servers/README.md

 ##### Considerations
 While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is on par with slowest compiled languages (but consistency is worst).

+##### Concurrency and parallelism
+Node is a single threaded language that relies on the reactor pattern to allow non-blocking calls.
+To grant parallelism node uses the pre-forking model (built in the standard library): it works pretty nicely, balancing the workload consistently on all of the cores.

 ### ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.